Sound visualization and analysis¶

 available from the spectrogram menu in the toolbar:

-: the type of spectrogram is determined by the duration of the analysis.
-A wide-band spectrogram is obtained with a short analysis window (5 ms by default): this type of spectrogram has good frequency resolution, which allows us to see individual glottal pulses as vertical striation lines, but it has poor frequency resolution.
-A narrow-band spectrogram uses a long window analysis (25 ms by default): it has poor time resolution but good frequency resolution, which allows us to see individual harmonics as thin horizontal bands.
-You can choose a custom window length (in millisecons) if the default choices don’t fit your needs.frequency range
+spectrogram type: the type of spectrogram is determined by the duration of the analysis window.
+A wide-band spectrogram is obtained with a short analysis window (5 ms by default): this type of spectrogram has good time resolution, which allows us to see individual glottal pulses as vertical striation lines, but it has poor frequency resolution.
+A narrow-band spectrogram uses a long analysis window (25 ms by default): it has poor time resolution but good frequency resolution, which allows us to see individual harmonics as thin horizontal bands.
+You can choose a custom window length (in milliseconds) if the default choices don’t fit your needs.frequency range: the range of frequencies that is displayed.
+If this value is higher than the Nyquist frequency for a given file (i.e. half its sampling frequency), Phonometrica will use the Nyquist frequency instead of this setting.dynamic range: this value determines the degree of contrast in the spectrogram.
+All values that are less than max_dB − dynamic_range are displayed in white, where max_dB is the highest intensity in the current window.window type: this parameter indicates the shape of the window that is applied to a segment of the sound file before calculating its Fast Fourier Transform.pre-emphasis threshold: threshold of the high-pass pre-emphasis filter.
+The amplitude of the frequencies above this threshold will be increased.
+This value is plugged into the following equation: \(y[n] = x[n] - \exp(-2 \pi f \frac{1}{F_s}) x[n-1]\), where \(f\) is the pre-emphasis threshold and \(F_s\) is the sampling rate.

 Formant tracks¶